Table of Contents

 The mirror cell was poorly designed, and strained the optical surface as the mirror was fastened / as the mirror cell orientation was adjusted.

 I was disheartened - my hundreds of hours of effort had resulted in a dud.
 After sulking for a week, I decided to try again.
 By that time, I had befriended another recent hire on my engineering team: an optics specialist named Mike Borden.
-Mike generously spent many evenings teaching me the STOp analysis method described above, and he gave me some excellent books on telescope design.
+Mike generously spent many evenings teaching me the STOp analysis method described below, and he gave me some excellent books on telescope design.
 It took several months to work through the material that Mike supplied.

 I started work on my second telescope in January 2020.
 The design phase lasted for three months.
 I was able to reuse many structural concepts from my first telescope (such as the secondary mirror spider and the truss joints.)
 As such, the design and STOp analysis of the mirror cells dominated more than half of this period.

 By March 2020, I was ready to start fabrication.
 However, the COVID-19 global pandemic threw a wrench into my plans: the shop at which I worked shut down.
 I subsequently started my own shop space, but ramping up took several months.
 A subsequent hip surgery kept me out of the shop for another month.
 Finally, by September 2020, I was able to start fabrication.